SwagLyrics/SwagLyrics-For-Spotify/README.md

 - Clone the repo by `git clone https://github.com/SwagLyrics/SwagLyrics-For-Spotify.git` or use ssh.
 - `cd` into the cloned repo.
 - `pip install -e .` the -e flag installs it locally in editable mode.
+*Note: Use pip for windows and pip3 for linux/macOs*

 ## Improvements Planned
 1. ~~Linux and macOS support **done**~~